 Academic coordinators can coordinate scheduling midterm examinations any time after the Advance Registration Period for the respective semester has ended.
 Wharton Operations maintains a midterm exam calendar for the school; academic coordinators are advised to review the calendar prior to discussing exam dates with Faculty to avoid student conflicts and dates that have already been scheduled with an exam.
 Departments should submit an online room request for exams.

 After the last day of classes, room requests will be accepted only from faculty and staff and only for academic-related events.
 Room requests made by students and clubs during this period will not be accepted.
 All rooms are locked immediately following the end of scheduled events.

 During reading days and final exams, additional classrooms are made available for quiet study.
-You can check the location of these classrooms on the display screens located throughout the Wharton campus or on SPIKE.
+You can check the location of these classrooms on the display screens located throughout the Wharton campus.

 Group Study Rooms

 Wharton academic departments may request Group Study Rooms for in-class breakout sessions by submitting a room request online.
 There is a limit of 12 rooms per time-block for all Group Study Room requests.

 If more than 12 rooms are required please email email@example.com to see if alternate classroom space is available during the requested date/time-block.